fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

 modes.
 When traffic surges, it can result in a queue buildup on a critical service, kick-starting a positive feedback loop and causing [cascading failures](https://sre.google/sre-book/addressing-cascading-failures/).
-The application stops serving responses in a timely manner and critical end-user transactions are interrupted.
+The application stops serving responses timely and critical end-user transactions are interrupted.

 ![Absence of flow control](assets/img/no-flow-control.png#gh-light-mode-only)